MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/dism/Start-OSUninstall.md

 The **Start-OSUninstall** cmdlet enables you to uninstall and roll back to a previously installed version of Windows.

+The **Start-OSUninstall** cmdlet is supported on Windows 11 client operating system only.

 ## EXAMPLES

 ### Example 1: Uninstall OS